raytecvision/ngx-remote-desktop/README.md

 ## What I plan to do

-- Make sure the JS API doesn't use any outdated components
+- Make sure the JS API doesn't use any outdated component
 - Understand a little bit more how all the moving parts of Guacamole fit together
 - Expand the exposed API, I'd really like to have support for file management and drag-n-drop.
 - Complete the demo project